Pasta43/Parcial2_BigData/README.md

 * The bucket to save html files is: arn:aws:s3:::newsdata202110
 * The bucket to save csv files is: arn:aws:s3:::resultsnewspaperbucket

+The unit tests for the scrapper function are in scrapper/test folder

 Have fun!